rmrk-team/EquippableEIP/README.md

      *  equippable into a given slot and parent
      * @param equippableGroupId ID of the equippable group being marked as equippable into the slot associated with
      *  `slotPartId` of the `parentAddress` collection
-     * @param slotPartId ID of the slot part of the base into which the parts belonging to the equippable group
+     * @param slotPartId ID of the slot part of the catalog into which the parts belonging to the equippable group
      *  associated with `equippableGroupId` can be equipped
      * @param parentAddress Address of the collection into which the parts belonging to `equippableGroupId` can be
      *  equipped